aieng-lab/gradiend/docs/faq.md

 - Reduce the batch size (`train_batch_size`) and/or sequence length of your data.
 - Use mixed precision training (`TrainingArguments.torch_dtype = torch.bfloat16`), which typically reduces memory usage by about half with minimal impact on convergence.
 Note: this requires a compatible GPU (e.g. NVIDIA Ampere or later for bfloat16).
 - Use multiple GPUs: device placement is automatic based on GPU count.
 See [Device placement](guides/training-arguments.md#device-placement) in the training arguments guide.
-- Consider fewer base model parameters for GRADIEND training (e.g., only paramerters in the last few layers) by using `TrainingArguments.params`, see [TrainingArguments](guides/training-arguments.md#model-parameters-which-layers-to-use)) for details.
+- Consider fewer base model parameters for GRADIEND training (e.g., only paramerters in the last few layers) by using [`TrainingArguments`][gradiend.trainer.core.arguments.TrainingArguments].params, see [TrainingArguments](guides/training-arguments.md#model-parameters-which-layers-to-use)) for details.

 ## Is neutral data (`eval_neutral_data`) required?